github/codeql/csharp/ql/lib/change-notes/2024-10-07-netruntime-models.md

 ---
 category: majorAnalysis
 ---
-* C#: The generated .NET 8 runtime models have been updated.
+* The generated .NET 8 runtime models have been updated.